 Repairing the manor house roof

-At weekends the manor house will be open and accessible as usual.
+The manor house will be open and accessible as usual.

 The roofing contractors have to take special care in order to protect the residents of the manor house, the lovely bats which live in the roof space.
 As well as being an important historic building the manor house is also a wonderful protected habitat for bats.
 Keeping these residents happy is of primary importance for us.

 We have four species of bat living in the manor house, Brown long eared, common pipistrelle, soprano pipistrelle and lesser horseshoe bat.

 We are helping to ensure the building continues to provide a cosy home for bats and a wonderful day out for you.